github/gh-models/CONTRIBUTING.md

 These are one time installations required to be able to test your changes locally as part of the pull request (PR) submission process.

-1. Install Go [through download](https://go.dev/doc/install) | [through Homebrew](https://formulae.brew.sh/formula/go) and ensure it's a least version 1.22
+1. Install Go [through download](https://go.dev/doc/install) | [through Homebrew](https://formulae.brew.sh/formula/go) and ensure it's at least version 1.22

 ## Submitting a pull request